-ICTs and learning materials
+ICT and learning materials

-To facilitate learning of persons with disabilities, the use of alternative modes of communication, such as Braille and sign language has been promoted.
-With this purpose, the State has subsidized Braille publications, provided free Braille and large-print teaching materials, and established sign language education standards for deaf persons.
+To facilitate learning of persons with disabilities, the use of alternative modes of communication, such as Braille and sign language, has been promoted.
+With this purpose, the State has subsidized Braille publications, provided free Braille and large-print teaching materials and established sign language education standards for deaf persons.

 Particular attention has been paid to eliminating social stereotypes and representation of gendered roles in the compulsory education curriculum.

-To promote education in rural, remote, poor and ethnic minority areas, online programmes, such as the ‘Classes by Famous Lecturers’, the ‘Online Courses from Prestigious Schools’, the ‘Special Delivery Courses’ have been carried out as education resources.
-The use of ICTs has been promoted in all schools, as planned in National Thirteenth Five-Year-Plan of Educational Informatization.
+To promote education in rural, remote, poor and ethnic minority areas, online programmes, such as Classes by Famous Lecturers, Online Courses from Prestigious Schools and Special Delivery Courses, have been carried out as education resources.
+The use of ICT has been promoted in all schools, as planned in 13th Five-Year Plan for Educational Informatization.

 Standards for teaching are established at local level.
-Within the National Training Programme, teachers are expected to be trained to implement the new curriculum standards for compulsory education in special education adopted in 2016.
+Within the national training programme, teachers are expected to be trained to implement the new curriculum standards for compulsory education in special education adopted in 2016.
 Local authorities are also responsible for deploying support personnel to special schools, including rehabilitation doctors, rehabilitation therapists, rehabilitation training personnel and other professional and technical personnel.

 Teachers pursuing a career in special education as well as teachers and management personnel who have a command of sign language or Braille received subsidies.

 At the province level, the Guangxi special education teacher training centre was established in 2012, providing teacher training for special education schools and professional support for the formulation of special education policies.
 The Shanghai Municipal Education Commission in cooperation with East China Normal University has been carrying out training for teachers in special education schools and for resource teachers in special classes.